Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Baby Step 2: Pay Off All Debt Except the House

 The best way to tackle all this debt is with the Debt Snowball Method.
-Simply list all debt from smallest to largest and start tackling them in that order.
+List all debts from smallest to largest and start tackling them in that order.

 No need to pay attention to interest rates as it’s not important at this stage of the game.

 The purpose is to find those quick wins in baby step two.
-As you did with Dave’s baby step one, continue to cut costs and find things to sell to throw at this debt.
+As you did with Dave’s baby step one, the first step is to cut costs and find things to sell to throw at this debt.

 Save money on groceries, slash utility bills, and use a cash-only system.

-Find ways to cut back or cut out whatever you need too to get gazelle intense.
+Find ways to cut back or cut out whatever you need to to get gazelle intense.

-Cut up credit cards and get rid of the credit card debt and student loan debt.
+Cut up credit cards and eliminate credit card debt and student loan debt.
+Don’t be stuck in the cycle of making minimum payments and seeing those highest interest rates eat your money.

 This is the time to live on rice and beans.
 Cut spending down to the simplest and cheapest alternatives.